Coronavirus updates: Stock markets fall as cases spread | DW | 28.02.2020

 All updates in Coordinated Universal Time (UTC/GMT).

-06:43 Tokyo's Nikkei share index has tumbled by more than 3.6 percent at the close of trade, extending losses for a fifth day.
-Stocks in Sydney, Seoul and Bangkok have all fallen by more than three percent, while Jakarta dropped by more than four percent.
+06:43 Tokyo's Nikkei share index has tumbled by more than 3.6% at the close of trade, extending losses for a fifth day.
+Stocks in Sydney, Seoul and Bangkok have all fallen by more than 3%, while Jakarta dropped by more than 4%.

 06:00 Hong Kong authorities say they have quarantined the dog of one COVID-19 patient after traces of the virus were found in nasal and oral samples.
 The result was described as a "weak positive," with officials saying there was no evidence that pets can become infected.